nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User requests to edit the contact by providing the matriculation number of the contact and the fields to update (name, phone, email, address, tags).
+1. User requests to edit the contact by providing the matriculation number of the contact and the fields to update (name, phone, email, address).
 2. System validates the provided matriculation number and input fields:
     * a.
 Checks if the contact with the given matriculation number exists.
     * b.
-Validates the new name, email, phone, address, and tags as per the same rules as in the add contact case.
+Validates the new name, email, phone and address as per the same rules as in the add contact case.
 3. System updates the contact with the new details if all validations pass.
 4. System displays a success message, "Contact updated: [Updated contact details]."